Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 ## Where to put the address on the envelope

-Your letters will only get delivered if you write the address correctly on the envelope.
-The location of the addresses and postage stamps on German letters are the same as in North America and the rest of Europe.

-The address of the recipient goes in the middle.
-The return address goes in the top left and the postage stamp in the top right.
-The section at the bottom must be left empty for the postal services.
+It's the same as in most countries:

+- The address of the person you write to goes **in the middle**.
+- Your address goes in the top left.
+It's optional.
+If the letter can't be delivered, they send it back to this address.
+- The postage stamp goes in the top right.

 ![Address a letter in Germany](/illustrations/address-a-letter-in-germany.png)